 AWD_METH_CD (Award method) does not match with NYCCheckbook.AgreementAwardMethod

-CTTYP_CD (Contract type) does not match with NYCCheckbook.AgreementType
+CTTYP_CD (Contract type) not null and does not match with NYCCheckbook.AgreementType

-CTCAT_CD_1 (Contract Category) does not match with NYCCheckbook.
+CTCAT_CD_1 (Contract Category) not null and does not match with NYCCheckbook.
 AgreementCategory.

 Award detail records associated to invalid related entities – Award detail record associated with awards (header record) that are invalidated for reasons other than ‘Duplicate’.